-The termination of the Underwriting Agreement, or if the underwriting and pre-funding obligations of the Managers under the Underwriting Agreement do not come into force as a result of the failure to fulfil or not to waiver of any conditions precedent (which are customary in such transactions), will be considered a significant factor which requires the publication of a supplement.
-In such event, holders of Preferential Subscription Rights that have subscribed for New Shares during the Preferential Subscription Period or the Additional Allocation Period will have the right, exercisable within two working days after publication of such supplement, to withdraw their subscriptions.
+The termination of the Underwriting Agreement, or if the underwriting and pre-funding obligations of the Managers under the Underwriting Agreement do not come into force as a result of the failure to fulfil or not to waive of any conditions precedent (which are customary in such transactions), will be considered a significant factor which requires the publication of a supplement.
+In such event, holders of Preferential Subscription Rights that have subscribed for New Shares during the Preferential Subscription Period or the Additional Allocation Period will have the right, exercisable within two working days after publication of such supplement, to withdraw their subscriptions or requests, as applicable, if such significant factor arises before the closing of the offer (i.e. when the Company declares the share capital increase executed and grants the corresponding capital increase deed before a Spanish public notary, which is expected to take place on November 4, 2019, the Execution Date).